 Without going into details, the ‘s’ stands for SSL, which is a type of internet encryption.
 It means that anything you send to, or is sent by, the website using this technology is protected by a complicated series of passwords and ciphers that are far beyond most computers’ capabilities to crack.
 If you see a site utilizing ‘https://’ in their address, especially their login pages, you can be surer that your information is secure.
 Most banks, credit card companies, and other financial institutions already utilize this technology, but many other popular websites, such as Facebook, Twitter, and other social media sites, don’t have this encryption enabled by default.

-For faith based addiction treatment look into Deer Hollow Recovery and Wellness Centers.
+For an inpatient 12 step program look into Deer Hollow Recovery and Wellness Centers.
 Their unique approach will help get you on the road to recovery.